Phase diagram of the Kitaev-Hubbard model: $\mathbb{Z}_2$ slave-spin and QMC approaches: II. Model

-where $c_{i} = \left(c_{i,\uparrow},c_{i,\downarrow}\right)^{\rm T}$, and $c_{i,s}$($c_{i,s}^{\dagger}$) denotes fermionic creation (annihilattion) operator with spin $s$.
-The parameter $t$ represents a regular spin-independent hopping parameter, whereas $t'\sigma_{\gamma}$ introduces anisotropy into the system through spin-dependent hopping along three distinct directions of nearest neighbors where $\sigma_{\gamma}$ represents the Pauli matrix associated with the Cartesian coordinate $\gamma=(x,y,z)$.
-The system is subject to an on-site Coulomb repulsion $U$ and lives at half-filling.
-Without loss of generality, we consider $t=1$.
-The main interest in the KHM is due to the fact that it yields the following Kitaev-Heisenberg effective spin model in $U\gg t,t^{\prime}$ limit~\cite{Duan2003,Hassan:PRB2014,sato2021quantum}:
+where, $c_{i} = \left(c_{i,\uparrow},c_{i,\downarrow}\right)^{\rm T}$, and $c_{i,s}$($c_{i,s}^{\dagger}$) denotes the fermionic annihilation (creation) operator with spin $s$.
+The parameter $t$ represents a regular spin-independent hopping parameter, whereas $t^{\prime}\sigma_{\gamma}$ introduces anisotropy into the system through spin-dependent hopping along three distinct directions of nearest neighbors, where $\sigma_{\gamma}$ represents the Pauli matrix associated with the Cartesian coordinate $\gamma=(x,y,z)$.
+The system is subject to an onsite Coulomb repulsion $U$ and lives at half-filling.
+We set $t=1$ throughout this letter.
+The main interest in the KHu model is due to the fact that it yields the following Kitaev-Heisenberg effective spin model in $U\gg t,t^{\prime}$ limit~\cite{Duan2003,Hassan:PRB2014,sato2021quantum}